 - 1. Maintain a log of all occupational injuries and illnesses and report such occurrences as required by the OSHA; - 2.
 Post notice of employee protections under the OSHA in the workplace; - 3.
-Post citations issued by the OSHA, if any, at or near the place of the alleged violation and correct workplace hazards in the time allowed; and a) Reporting Employee Injuries

-4. Furnish all employees a place of employment free from recognized hazards.
+Post citations issued by the OSHA, if any, at or near the place of the alleged violation and correct workplace hazards in the time allowed; and - 4.
+Furnish all employees a place of employment free from recognized hazards.